-The debate over whether or not abortion should be a legal option continues to divide Americans long after the US Supreme Court’s 7-2 decision on Roe v.
+The debate over whether abortion should be a legal option continues to divide Americans long after the US Supreme Court’s 7-2 decision on Roe v.
 Wadedeclared the procedure a “fundamental right” on Jan.
 22, 1973.

 Proponents, identifying themselves as pro-choice, contend that choosing abortion is a right that should not be limited by governmental or religious authority, and which outweighs any right claimed for an embryo or fetus.
 They say that pregnant women will resort to unsafe illegal abortions if there is no legal option.